 There are a lot of options for the best trout lures for spring trout fishing but did you know that some trout lures will work better under different conditions?
 If you use the same effective and proven lures that I and other river guides use your chances of catching trout are higher.

 I will also giver you some tips and methods to increase the lures effectiveness as well as when and where you should use lures for success.

-The best trout lures for spring are the spinner, the spoon, the Kwikfish, or Flatfish.
+The best trout lures for spring trout fishing are the spinner, the spoon, the Kwikfish, or Flatfish.
 I would also use hardbaits like deep and shallow diving crankbaits.
-There are some jigs and soft plastic lures that can also be some of the best trout lures for spring fishing.
+There are some jigs and soft plastic lures that can also be some of the best lures for spring trout fishing.

 Best Trout Lures, Not Trout Baits

-Some websites will recommend flies, worms, eggs, and plastic grubs in their articles about the best trout lures for spring fishing but they obviously don’t know what a lure is because those things I just mentioned are baits, not lures.
+Some websites will recommend flies, worms, eggs, and plastic grubs in their articles about the best trout lures for spring but they obviously don’t know what a lure is because they are baits, not lures.

 What Color Lure Is Best For Trout?